Tammar wallaby: Use in science

 The tammar wallaby is a model organism for studying marsupial biology, as well as mammal biology in general.
 It has been used in the fields of reproductive biology, immunology, metabolism, neurobiology and many others.
-Its "seasonal and lactational control of its reproduction" make its reproduction particularly suited for study.
+Its "seasonal and lactational control of its reproduction" makes its reproduction particularly suited for study.
 Saunders and colleagues (2017) have suggested the bipedal tammar as a better model for research into human spinal cord injuries than quadrupedal rodents.
 Tammar wallabies are easy to keep in captivity as they are non-aggressive, can adjust to surgeries and reproduce easily, requiring just one male for five females.
 Tammar wallabies used for scientific study are generally housed in outdoor pens with enough water and shelter, instead of a laboratory.

 The genomes of marsupials are of great interest to scientists studying comparative genomics, and the study of tammar wallabies has provided much information about the genetics of marsupials and mammals in general.
 Marsupials are at a convenient degree of evolutionary divergence from humans; mice are too close and have not developed many different functions, while birds are genetically too remote.
 Key immune genes from the tammar wallaby were highlighted and studied in 2009.